Go to: VanIsle 1200 Home

 & Core Information

-The VanIsle 1200 (3 a.m., July 21-24, 2010) is a low-key 1200 kilometre randonnee featuring scenic seaside vistas and West Coast wilderness.
+The VanIsle 1200 (3 a.m start, July 14th-18th 2014) is a low-key 1200 kilometer randonnee featuring scenic seaside vistas and West Coast wilderness.
 Starting and finishing in Victoria, British Columbia, Canada, the route travels along the Strait of Georgia, in-out across Vancouver Island to the former mill town of Gold River before returning to the drop-bag control at Campbell River and onwards to the northern turnaround at the logging & fishing town of Port Hardy.

 Rider Information: